-Three’s latest 5G Hub router offers superfast download speeds of 100Mbps+.
+Three’s latest 5G Hub router (ZTE MC888) offers average download speeds of 150Mbps.
 Plans start from £11 per month.

-In the UK, Three’s latest 5G Hub router is now available from £11 per month, with unlimited data included on Three’s 5G home broadband service.
-This allows you to get superfast home broadband without the need for a landline.
+In the UK, Three’s newest 5G Hub router is currently available for just £11 per month for the first 6 months (then £22 per month) when you order through this link.
+This plan comes with unlimited data on Three’s 5G home broadband, allowing you to get superfast broadband on up to 64 devices without the need for a landline.

-The 5G Hub router (also known as the Zyxel NR5103E) supports a maximum download speed of 4.7Gbps (4,700Mbps).
+With the new 5G Hub router (more formally known as the ZTE MC888), you’ll be able to get a maximum download speed of 3.8Gbps (3,800Mbps) when you’re connected to a 5G network.
 However, you won’t normally be able to get these speeds on the 5G networks of today.
-Instead, Three normally advertises an average download speed of 100-200Mbps (depending on your area), with peak download speeds of up to 1Gbps (1,000Mbps).
+Instead, Three normally advertises an average download speed of 150Mbps (depending on your area), with peak download speeds of up to 1Gbps (1,000Mbps).

 Contract Length: 1 month or 24 months